How We Train at Vitruvian Fitness®

 “Could I do more than 12 reps with this weight?”
 If yes, it’s time to go heavier.

 This isn’t about ego-lifting.
 It’s about pushing your boundaries, one smart choice at a time.
 We’ll be watching.
 If your reps are sloppy or you’re cruising too easily, we’ll nudge you to dig in.
-And if you’re not quite ready to push yet, no worries—we’ll keep reinforcing the base.
+And if you’re not quite ready to push yet, no worries, we’ll keep reinforcing the basics.

 Key to success: the weight should be light enough to lift it 8 times but too heavy to lift 12.
 As always, with perfect form.